-The New York City Housing Authority (NYCHA) develops and manages public housing in New York City in its capacity as a New York State public development corporation.
+This article will provide guidance on How To Serve legal papers on New York City Housing Authority.
+The New York City Housing Authority (NYCHA) develops and manages public housing in New York City as a New York State public development corporation.
 The NYCHA (“NYCHA Board”) consists of seven members, of which the chairman is appointed by and serves at the pleasure of the Mayor of New York City, while the others are appointed for three-year terms by the mayor.
 New York State public benefit corporations and authorities operate like quasi-private corporations, with boards of directors appointed by elected officials overseeing publicly operated and privately operated systems.
 Public authorities share characteristics with government agencies, but they are exempt from many state and local regulations.

 The New York City Housing Authority aims to strengthen the prospects of low- to moderate-income individuals by housing them and assisting with social services.
 A “public corporation” includes a municipal corporation, a district corporation, or a public benefit corporation.

 The Law Department provides legal counsel and representation to the Authority.
 After November 5, the NYCHA Law Department began to accept process service at the service window.
 If service is done electronically, process service may be accepted via email for papers like Orders to Show Cause, Notices of Claim, Summonses, or Subpoenas.
 All legal papers that may be served at the service window can be done electronically.
 However, for individuals, the process service should continue to proceed in the manner required by applicable law.